PREP FOOTBALL: Nevada Union closes season with lopsided loss to Oak Ridge

 OR: Cody Van de Ven 25-yard pass from Cooper Crick (no kick) :00

-Nevada Union's football season came to a close Friday night with a 48-14 loss to Sierra Foothill League heavyweight Oak Ridge.
+The Nevada Union football team's 2017 campaign and eight-season run in the Sierra Foothill League came to a close Friday night with a lopsided loss to powerhouse program Oak Ridge.

 The Trojans senior quarterback Marco Baldacchino took over from there.
 Baldacchino hit Austin Jarrard for a 5-yard touchdown pass to put Oak Ridge up 14-0 in the first quarter.
 Baldacchino then ran for a pair of scores, one coming from 25-yards out and another from 15-yards out to put the Trojans up 28-0 midway through the second quarter.